vitalab/neuralteleportation/requirements/README.md

 following commands add options that are not generally seen when configuring local virtual environments.

 When using virtualenv, it is necessary to first create an environment like below.
-Note that it is important to first load the environment and Python modules to make sure the virtual environment uses the same versions of Python and other major libraries, e.g. torch.
+Note that it is important to first load the CC standard environment and Python modules to make sure the virtual environment uses the same versions of Python and other major libraries, e.g. torch.
 ```bash
 module load StdEnv/2018